-New study: A recent report in the January Diabetes Care journal, talks about a large study showing how eating oily fish could significantly lower the risk of developing type 2 diabetes.
+A recent report in the January Diabetes Care journal, talks about a large study showing how eating oily fish could significantly lower the risk of developing type 2 diabetes.

 This observational study of almost 400,000 people in the United Kingdom without diabetes or heart disease found that those who ate 1, 2 or more servings of oily fish per week had a 22% lower rate of type 2 diabetes compared to those who ate no oily fish.

 The American Heart Association already recommends eating seafood or oily fish 1-2 times a week to reduce chance of heart problems such as heart attack and stroke, so this study is just another reason to enjoy these fish more often!

 Plus – omega-3 fats are good for the brain, can help depression, chronic dry eye, and macular degeneration.